shaik1002/biggitlabbomb/doc/user/group/roadmap/index.md

   project milestones.
 - Show all, open, or closed epics.
-- Turn progress tracking for child issues on or off and select whether to use issue weights or counts to calculate progress.
+- Turn progress tracking for child issues on or off and select whether to use issue weights or counts.
 - Turn labels on or off.

-The roadmap configuration settings aren't saved in user preferences, but are saved or shared using URL parameters.
+The progress tracking setting isn't saved in user preferences, but is saved or shared using URL parameters.

 ## Timeline duration